A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Tethered Hacking Intervals for Linear Regression

-This is a convex quadratically constrained linear program.
-Since there are inequality constraints we require the full KKT conditions (the method of Lagrange multipliers does not handle inequality constraints).
+This is a convex quadratically-constrained linear program.
+Since there are inequality constraints, we require the full KKT conditions (the method of Lagrange multipliers does not handle inequality constraints).
 As it turns out, answers to these problems can be found analytically.
 This is one of the rare problems for which a subset of the KKT conditions can be used to find a closed form solution.
+The proof is available in \textbf{Appendix D}.

 \begin{theorem}[Hacking Interval for Least-Squares ATE] Define the following: \begin{itemize} \item $\bbeta^*_{LS} := (\X^T\X)^{-1}\X^T\mathbf{Y}$, the optimal least square solution from regressing $\Y$ on $\X$.